 Certified Iyengar Yoga Teachers are held to an unusually rigorous standard, earning their certification only after years of training and evaluation.
 The Iyengar Yoga Certification Mark is your guarantee of a yoga experience that’s safe, suitable for individual physical conditions, and beneficial for both body and mind.
 To find a teacher, contact your local Iyengar association.
 In the United States contact: http://iynaus.org

 Please seek the advice of your health care provider prior to commencing any yoga or exercise program.
 The information presented herein is for reference and informational purposes only and is not intended to diagnose, treat or cure multiple sclerosis and should not be considered as a replacement for expert medical advice.
-To the extent permissible by law, Garth McLean, BKS Iyengar, Geeta S. Iyengar, and any of their respective agents, representatives, employees, heirs or assigns, collectively and/or individually, hereby disclaim any liability for any injuries incurred as a result of the information contained in this guideline.
+To the extent permissible by law, Garth McLean, The Estate of BKS Iyengar, BKS Iyengar, Geeta S. Iyengar, and any of their respective agents, representatives, employees, heirs or assigns, collectively and/or individually, hereby disclaim any liability for any injuries incurred as a result of the information contained herein.
 Prior to commencing any yoga or exercise program, please seek the advice of your health care provider.